EU sanctions list

 14.03.2025 11:55

-The exact background to Hungary's action is unclear.
+The exact background to Hungary's actions is unclear.
 However, Prime Minister Viktor Orbán has already stated several times that he does not consider the EU's Russia sanctions to be effective in principle.
 EU sanctions generally include travel restrictions, the freezing of assets and a ban on the provision of funds or other economic resources.
 In most cases, they were imposed in response to Russia's military aggression against Ukraine, which in the EU's view was unjustified and unprovoked.

 Former President of the National Council stands up for Kantor